arceli/charter/README.md

 ## Technical Aspects of Submitting to Arceli

+PressForward site collects all the content via RSS feeds and allows it be moderated.

+Content can be nominated manually with PressForward [Nominate This bookmarklet](https://github.com/PressForward/pressforward/wiki/User-Manual#installing-and-using-the-nominate-this-bookmarklet)

+Workflow for Zenodo upload and DOI is TBD.
 Upload to Zenodo and then submit to the Arceli community where it will be moderated.

 Arceli may provide some tools to ease the work of submitting content.
 Christopher Erdmann has suggested that Harvard CfA may make a Wordpress Plugin.
 LSST (@jonathansick) and others will probably make a Python tool for plaintext static blogs.